PenguinSquire/palladium/README.md

 # palladium
-my attempt at a fork of the Cobalt discord bot: https://discord.com/application-directory/1093352359989612627
+my attempt at a fork of the unofficial Cobalt discord bot: https://discord.com/application-directory/1093352359989612627
 <br />
 run `node index.js` to start the bot